 When you decide to bring a new technology into your business, you’d like to shorten the time it takes between decision and usage of said technology.
-Here’s a great way to shorten that road: use hardware and other systems that are already set up and fully managed instead of buying and configuring your own.
+Here’s a great way to shorten that road: use hardware and other systems that are already set up and fully managed, instead of buying and configuring your own.
 The Infrastructure as a Service (IaaS) technology model is widely used across all industries in Canada.
 In fact, the IaaS market is projected to reach US$2.16bn in 2022.
 Revenue is expected to show an annual growth rate (CAGR 2022-2027) of 14.82%, resulting in a market volume of US$4.32bn by 2027.
 So why have so many businesses embraced this managed infrastructure model?
 Read on to learn why:

-Benefit 1: Faster implementation may be one of the first benefits you notice when you opt for infrastructure as a service (IaaS), but it won’t be the last.
+1. Faster implementation is of the first benefits you notice when you opt for infrastructure as a service (IaaS), but it won’t be the last.
 Consider these other advantages of putting your hardware in the cloud instead of your office.

 2. Highly specialized server expertise

 Cloud service providers (CSPs) employ experts who diligently care for servers – and their customers’ data and applications – full-time.
 They use their expertise to monitor the infrastructure to ensure that nothing fails.

 Few companies outside the cyber security field specialize in data security the way CSPs must.
 They apply best practices to every facet of security, from multiple physical access controls to sophisticated malware defenses.
 As a result, client applications and data enjoy better protection than they would if they resided in client offices.